ozbaysa/Twitter-Video-Uploader/README.md

 1- Put this(twitter_video.rb) to somewhere in your project that you can reach easily.

-2- In your code blocks call the file
+2- In your code blocks call the file by this
 ```ruby
 require_relative 'twitter_account.rb'
 ```

-3- Initialize the file
+3- Initialize the class in the file by typing this in your code file
 ```ruby
 TwitterVideoUploader.new(video_path, account_username, account_password, consumer_key, secret_key, status_message).upload
 ```